ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 My optimization code is based on `torch` with some code borrowed from `mctorch` [3], extended to implement the manifold of doubly-stochastic matrices.
 In the following I refer to Python modules and line numbers in my implementation at [this commit](https://github.com/ocramz/assignment-riemann-opt/tree/a6bf622b77160dac58dc72fdd1ddd036338d23f3) :

-Disregarding some implementation details (e.g. how Pytorch handles mutable objects), the SGD step (`rsgd.py` line 57) follows the textbook definition:
+Disregarding some implementation details (e.g. how Pytorch handles mutable objects), the Riemann SGD step (`rsgd.py` line 57) follows the textbook definition:

-1. computes the Riemann gradient (`egrad2rgrad`, from `parameter.py` line 31) via an orthogonal projection of the Euclidean gradient of the cost function onto $T\mathbb{M}$
+1. compute the Riemann gradient (`egrad2rgrad`, from `parameter.py` line 31) via an orthogonal projection of the Euclidean gradient of the cost function onto $T\mathbb{M}$
-2. scales it by the negative learning rate
+2. scale it by the negative learning rate
-3. computes the retraction of the current point along the scaled Riemann gradient, thereby moving to a new point on $\mathbb{M}$.
+3. compute the retraction of the current point along the scaled Riemann gradient, thereby moving to a new point on $\mathbb{M}$.

 The doubly-stochastic matrix manifold operations are implemented [here](https://github.com/ocramz/assignment-riemann-opt/blob/a6bf622b77160dac58dc72fdd1ddd036338d23f3/doublystochastic.py).